Toyota LandCruiser 300 vs Mercedes-Benz GLC

 Feature Showdown

-The Toyota LandCruiser 300 features a 8-inch touchscreen paired with a 7-inch digital dash, while the Mercedes-Benz GLC gets a 11.9-inch display.
+The Toyota LandCruiser 300 features a 8-inch touchscreen paired with a 7-inch digital dash, while the Mercedes-Benz GLC gets a 11.9-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Mercedes-Benz GLC counters with head-up display, wireless charging, panoramic roof, power tailgate and ambient lighting that the Toyota LandCruiser 300 does not offer.
 Which feature set matters more depends on your daily routine and priorities.